-All dates for the submission and final processing of promotion materials will conform to the dates stipulated in the CBA.
-Exceptions to those dates for individual cases will be resolved at Meet and Discuss.
-The university management will notify all faculty of said resolutions in the most expeditious manner available.
+All dates for the submission and processing of tenure materials will conform to the dates stipulated in the CBA.
+Exceptions or additions to those dates will be resolved at Meet and Discuss.
+The university administration management will notify all faculty of said resolutions in the most expeditious manner available.